ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 ## Ultra High Memory with instance storage
 {: #uhm-is-dh-pr}

 The Ultra High Memory with instance storage profile is best for in-memory OLTP databases, such as SAP.
-They are optimized for running memory intensive applications and in-memory databases such as SAP HANA, Memcached, or Redis.
+They are optimized for running memory-intensive applications and in-memory databases such as SAP HANA, Memcached, or Redis.
 This profile family offers our highest vCPU to memory ratio with 28 GiB of memory for every 1 vCPU of compute and up to 5.7 TiB of available RAM.

 The Ultra High Memory profile is hosted exclusively on the latest generation Intel® Xeon® Platinum 8280L Cascade Lake server with 112 cores that are running a base speed of 2.7 GHz and an all-core turbo frequency of 4.0 GHz.
 The Ultra High Memory profile is provisioned with temporary SSD-backed [Instance Storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.